 Heading out to a local farmer’s market gets you access to cheap produce, foods, art and crafts, while getting some exercise at the same time.
 These markets are a staple in the fall in cities like Boston and many others across the country.
 There are a number of great farmers markets in Boston that run all fall that you could check out, with two of the best being the Haymarket (in the Faneuil Hall/North End neighborhoods) and the Union Square Farmers Market (in Allston).

-5. See the change in foilage at the Boston Public Garden
+5. See the Change in Foliage at the Boston Public Garden

 The most obvious sign that Fall is here or is coming is the changing of the colors of the leaves.
 While that can be observed in numerous locations in Boston, nowhere is the change more clear or obvious than at the Boston Public Garden.
 The garden is 24 acres in size and has a ton of different trees, plants and statues to check out.
 This garden is located near the Beacon Hill, Downtown, and Back Bay neighborhoods and can be visited anytime.

-Founded back in 1947, the Pilmoth Plantation sought to replicate the original settlement of the Plymouth Colony.
-There are so many different sites and things going on in this living history museum that you truly have to visit it to believe it.
+Founded back in 1947, the Plymouth Plantation sought to replicate the original settlement of the Plymouth Colony.
+There are so many different sites in this living history museum.
 It is like taking a step into a time machine and going back hundreds of years.
 It is fun, educational and perfect for all ages.
 Despite the fact that it is nearly an hour drive south from the heart of Boston (in Plymouth), this living history museum is very worth the drive.

 If your goal is to get scared out of your mind this fall, there is no better place to go near Boston than Six Flags New England (located west of Boston in Springfield).
 That is because they have Fright Fest going on from September 23rd to October 29th.
 Fright Fest is full of haunted houses, scare zones and a variety of other haunted entertainment and attractions.
 These are sure to scare you and because there is so much to do and see, we recommend going to check it out more than once.